 Spencer’s statement may seem willfully obtuse, and the White House has since clarified that Trump’s statement “includes” neo-Nazis and the Ku Klux Klan.
 But it’s a fair conclusion to draw.
-Spencer is articulating what could be the defining feature of Trump’s presidency: a tendency to court white supremacists and articulate their grievances while declining, hypocritically, to name them and denounce their violence.
+Spencer is expressing what could be the defining feature of Trump’s presidency: a tendency to court white supremacists and articulate their grievances while declining, hypocritically, to name them and denounce their violence.

-On Saturday, the president had a chance to condemn an apparent white supremacist terror attack — what looks to be the first such attack of his seven-month presidency, which he won in part by claiming he was “tough on terror.”
+On Saturday, the president had a chance to condemn an apparent terror attack — what looks to be the first of his seven-month presidency, which he won in part by claiming he was “tough on terror.”
 Instead, Trump wilted, cowered and drew false equivalences.
 And by doing so, he demonstrated why white supremacy has thrived in the United States for as long as it has.

 If the primary exit polls are to be believed, one of the things that endeared Trump most to his supporters was his willingness to “tell it like it is.”
 Many read his election as a backlash against so-called “political correctness.”
 Where Democrats like former President Barack Obama spoke of terrorism in imprecise terms for fear of offending Muslims, Trump galvanized voters by being unafraid to name what they saw as the real enemy: “radical Islamic terrorism.”